-In the case of debt consolidation loans, the goal is to combine or "consolidate" multiple high interest rate debts into a single lower interest rate loan.
-In theory, the consumer takes the proceeds from the consolidation loan and pays off high interest credit cards, then only has a single lower interest rate debt consolidation loan to pay off.
+The goal of debt consolidation loans is to combine or "consolidate" multiple high interest rate debts into a single, lower interest rate loan.
+In theory, the consumer takes the proceeds from the consolidation loan and pays off high interest credit cards, then only has a single, lower interest rate debt consolidation loan to pay off.
 For some individuals, this method works depending on a variety of factors, including the type of debt they have and the terms of their loan.

-Debt management is a popular option among many consumers who are looking to get relief from high interest credit card debts as well as other unsecured debts such as utilities, department store charges, gas cards, or even medical or doctor bills.
+Debt management is a popular option among many consumers who are looking to get relief from high interest credit card debts as well as other unsecured debts – such as utilities, department store charges, gas cards, or even medical or doctor bills.
 With debt management plans or DMPs, consumers seek to combine multiple debts into a single, more manageable, and more predictable payment plan made to a credit counseling agency, who then distributes the monthly payments to creditors month after month until debts are resolved.

-Another popular debt relief option is debt settlement, also referred to as debt negotiation.
+Another popular debt relief option is debt settlement, also referred to as debt negotiation or debt mediation.
 The goal of debt settlement is for consumers, through a debt negotiator, to get individual creditors to agree to "settle" debts for substantially less than the full amount owed.
 Debt settlement typically involves the process whereby consumers in distress stop paying high interest credit card minimums and instead begin to "set aside" those monies to be used for the purpose of extend a debt settlement offer, through a debt negotiator, to a credit card company.

 It's important to know that debt settlement, while increasingly popular as an alternative to personal bankruptcy, is an aggressive debt relief option.
 Consumers should understand that when they stop paying cards according to the terms of their agreements, creditors can threaten or take legal action.
 In addition, money that is saved by settling for less is subject to taxation.
 Finally, debt settlement will normally have a negative impact on personal credit, but not as serious or long lasting an impact as personal bankruptcy.